lomar92/Vault_Demos/README.md

 # Vault_Demos
-This is a Vagrant Environment for test/dev Vault functions with some small demos for vault functionalit.
+This is a Vagrant Environment for test/dev Vault functions with some small demos for vault functionality.

 See more details in the folders.